victoriapurwo/cse15l-lab-reports/lab-report-1.md

 Error/not...

 ## ls
-*"List" Used to list the files and folders in the given path*
+*List: used to list the files and folders in the given path*

 > ls